Foundation Models for Software Engineering of Cyber-Physical Systems: the Road Ahead: Foundation Models for cps Testing

-\textbf{Integrate Foundation Models with Traditional Testing Techniques.} \glspl{fm} demonstrate limited ability in numerical solving, particularly in generating concrete scenarios with specific parameter values from logical scenarios defined by parameters and parameter ranges, which is crucial for precise simulation of CPS dynamics and its environment.
+\textbf{Integrate FMs with Traditional Testing Techniques}.
+Ahn et al.~\cite{ahn2024large} note that FMs exhibit limited performance in numerical problem-solving, often struggling with accuracy, consistency, and complex calculations.
+When it comes to CPS testing, numerical reasoning is critical for generating concrete configuration parameters from logical scenarios defined by parameter ranges.
+Concrete scenarios with specific parameter values from logical scenarios defined by parameters and parameter ranges are crucial for the precise simulation of CPS dynamics and its environment.
 This limitation is critical because precise simulation of \gls{cps} dynamics and their environment relies on accurate numerical instantiation.
 Consequently, integrating traditional techniques—such as search-based methods and numerical solvers—with \glspl{fm} becomes necessary to provide a comprehensive solution.
 These techniques can complement the capabilities of \glspl{fm} by enabling precise numerical computation, enhancing the fidelity of \gls{cps} simulations.
+For example, integrating \glspl{fm} with search-based algorithms offers a promising hybrid approach for CPS testing. \glspl{fm} can generate high-level logical scenarios from requirements and provide heuristics to guide test generation, while search-based algorithms systematically explore parameter spaces to produce concrete configurations and ensure coverage of edge cases.
+This combination leverages the reasoning and generative capabilities of \glspl{fm} while ensuring numerical accuracy and systematic exploration, enhancing both the fidelity and effectiveness of CPS testing.
 Such a hybrid approach would effectively leverage logical reasoning and mathematical computing abilities, addressing the limitations of \glspl{fm} in numerical problem-solving.
 However, there is a need for more research to build such hybrid approaches.

-\textbf{Foundation Models-based Test Selection, Minimization, and Prioritization.} Regression testing helps detect bugs in \gls{cps} software updates.
-However, as test suites expand, redundant and overlapping test cases can lead to inefficiencies and increased execution times.
-Thus, \glspl{fm} can be used to analyze the characteristics of tests, enabling identifying critical tests that are most likely to detect faults. \Glspl{fm} may also help minimize the overall suite size while preserving effectiveness.
-Moreover, \glspl{fm} can prioritize test cases based on their potential to reveal misbehaviors early in the testing cycle, ensuring that high-impact tests are executed first.
-However, all these aspects require further research investigation.

-\textbf{Evaluate and Bridge Reality Gap with Foundation Models.} Testing \gls{cps} usually involves a simulated testing environment or requires synthesizing test inputs (e.g., images and videos), and ensuring the test scenarios or synthetic test inputs accurately represent all facets of the physical systems and environments is still an open problem.
-To this end, \glspl{fm} can be employed to evaluate the realism of test scenarios/inputs, thereby quantifying the fidelity of simulated conditions.
-Besides, by fine-tuning \glspl{fm} with domain-specific naturalistic data and environmental conditions, dedicated \glspl{fm} can be built to generate synthetic inputs that more accurately reflect physical realities.